• Warandelaan 2, Tias Building, room T 504

 Dr. Kupper received her Ph.D. from the Vrije Universiteit Amsterdam, the Netherlands (2005), focusing on the behavioral genetics of ambulatory cardiovascular functioning.
 Since then, her research career has centered on explanatory mechanisms in behavioral cardiology.

-Currently, Dr. Kupper investigates individual differences in association with psychophysiological mechanisms in patients with heart disease.
+Currently, Dr. Kupper investigates individual differences in association with stress physiological mechanisms in patients with heart disease.
 At the moment, several studies are running (THORESCI, PSYCHE) in which she investigates psychological risk and protection factors and related biobehavioral mechanisms in association with cardiovascular disease progression after percutaneous coronary intervention.

-Dr. Kupper is actively involved in the field of Psychosomatic Medicine, serving on the editorial boards of Psychosomatic Medicine and General Hospital Psychiatry.
-She also has served as a reviewer of NWO and Dutch Heart Foundation grant applications.
+Dr. Kupper is actively involved in the field of Psychosomatic Medicine, being associate editor at Biopsychosocial Science & Medicine (previously Psychosomatic Medicine) and serving on the editorial board of General Hospital Psychiatry.

 Career